POLLUTION MATTERS: EXPLORING POLLUTION THROUGH DANCE 3-5

 Closing Reflection

-• Each group will perform their movement for the class.
+• Groups will perform their dance pieces for the class.
+Review audience etiquette and expectations prior to performances.

 Assessments